UX Study

 Summary

-This project began as a UI upgrade request but evolved into a strategic search modernization initiative.
+This project began as a UI project but evolved into a strategic search modernization initiative.

 Two enterprise healthcare clients escalated concerns and tied search performance to contract renewal discussions.